MattBayliss/mattbayliss.github.io/_posts/2016-10-31-concurrent-asyncy-queues-ftw.markdown

 	tasks[t] = _responseTasks.GetOrAdd(request.Id, _renderFunc(request, ct));

-What this means that the key, request.Id doesn't exist in `_responseTasks` then start the `renderFunc` for that request.
+What this means is that if the key, request.Id doesn't exist in `_responseTasks` then start the `renderFunc` for that request.
 However if that request has already been assigned to the dictionary, use the existing `renderFunc` already added to the `_responseTasks` dictionary.
 Neat, huh?

 ProcessQueue completes when all queued requests are assigned to tasks in the `_responseTasks` dictionary (not when those tasks are completed).
 Requests are removed from the _requestQueue using the TryDequeue method, which tries to get a Request from the queue in a thread-safe way.
 If it fails (returns false), it waits 100ms and checks the queue again.